Bandhana: Soundtrack

 M. Ranga Rao composed the soundtrack, and the lyrics were written by R. N. Jayagopal.
 The album consists of four soundtracks.
 The track of Banna Nanna Olavina Banna was based on the tune of the track Per Qualche Dollaro In Più - Spanish Intro Opening Theme from the 1965 English-language film For a Few Dollars More.
 The songs of the film were chartbusters.

 Release and reception

-The film was certified with a U certificate on 26 July 1984 and was released in theatres on 24 August the same year.
+The film was certified with a U certificate on 26 July 1984 without any cuts and was released in theatres on 24 August the same year.

 Critical response

 The film garnered widespread critical acclaim.
 The film was praised for its story, script, direction and soundtrack.
 The soundtrack of the film is considered one of the greatest in the Kannada film industry.
 The performance of the lead cast was also appreciated.
 A film critic from Screen writes: "Babu with his strong command of film-making techniques, effectively adapted the novel into a screenplay rich in visuals and external drama that are required for the medium of cinema.
 He also showed a penchant for filming on a grander scale like the Hindi movies of the time - be it the Holi song or the prominent presence of the grand piano in the wedding song."
 Vishnuvardhan's portrayal of Dr. Harish is considered one the best performances of his career.
 The National Film Archive of India writes in a tweet: "Recognized as among the path-breaking performances of Vishnuvardhan, he mesmerized the audiences with his portrayal of a sacrificial lover."